cooper/juno/README.md

 ```

 * __Modularity__: By responding to events, modules add new features and functionality to
 the IRCd.
-Without them, juno is made up of a mere sixty lines of Perl code.
+Without them, juno is made up of a mere thirty lines of Perl code.
 Everything else
 is within a module.
 Modules communicate and work together to create a single functioning
 body whose parts can be added, removed, and modified.
 This functionality is provided by
 the [Evented::API::Engine](https://github.com/cooper/evented-api-engine), a class which